suhanichoudharry/AntidoteAI/README.md

 The dataset under investigation encompasses 11,054 rows, featuring 55.70% phishing URLs and 44.30% legitimate URLs across 32 distinct features.
 To ensure a robust evaluation, I partitioned the dataset into 20% testing data and 80% training data.

 Upon dataset partitioning, the subsequent step involved deploying TPOT to unearth the optimal machine learning pipeline.
-The outcome, as determined by TPOT, revealed the GradientBoostingClassifier as the best-performing pipeline, boasting an impressive accuracy rate of 96.92%.
+The outcome, as determined by TPOT, revealed the **GradientBoostingClassifier as the best-performing pipeline**, boasting an impressive accuracy rate of 96.92%.

 Having identified the optimal pipeline, I preserved the trained GradientBoostingClassifier as the model for prospective use.
 Additionally, I delved into comprehending the significance of various features within the dataset using the feature importances_ function.